Unequal Error Protection for Digital Semantic Communication with Channel Coding

 In this section, we evaluate the superiority of the proposed UEP frameworks for an image transmission task with the MNIST, CIFAR-10, and CIFAR-100 datasets \cite{MNIST_v2, CIFAR10}.
 The MNIST dataset contains 70,000 grayscale images of handwritten digits of size 28x28 pixels, divided into 60,000 training and 10,000 test samples.
 The CIFAR-10 and CIFAR-100 datasets consist of 60,000 color images of size 32×32×3 pixels.
 CIFAR-10 is split into 50,000 training and 10,000 test samples across 10 classes, while CIFAR-100 includes 100 classes with the same train/test split.

 The encoder–decoder pair and the bit-flip probabilities $\{\mu_i\}$ are jointly trained as defined in \eqref{eq:loss_function}.
-We employ convolutional neural network (CNN)-based autoencoder architectures, following the design in \cite{bourtsoulatze2019deep}, which are detailed in Table~\ref{table:autoencoder_mnist} and Table~\ref{table:autoencoder_cifar10}.
+We employ convolutional neural network (CNN)-based autoencoder architectures, following the design in \cite{bourtsoulatze2019deep}, which are detailed in Table~\ref{table:autoencoder_architecture}.
+In this table, ${\rm C}(c,k,s,p)$ represents a 2D convolutional layer with $c$ output channels, a $k\times k$ kernel, a stride of $s$, and padding of $p$.
+Similarly, ${\rm CT}(c,k,s,p,p_o)$ denotes a transposed 2D convolutional layer with output padding of $p_0$.
 The feature vector is quantized using 8 bits.
-The symbol transmission power is set to $P_{\rm trans} = 0$ dBW, and the SNR is fixed at 0 dB under an AWGN channel.
+The symbol transmission power is set to $P_{\rm trans} = 0$ dBW, and the received SNR defined as $|h|^2/2\sigma^2$ is fixed at 0 dB under the Rayleigh block fading channel.

 In the simulations, we compare the following channel coding frameworks: \begin{itemize} \item \textbf{Bit-UEP:} This is the proposed bit-level UEP framework.
 Based on the learned target bit-flip probabilities $\{\mu_i\}$, we apply \textbf{Algorithm~2} to assign an individual repetition number to each bit.